This article is a part of our encyclopedia, and is editable by you. Edit ➜

 By creating targeted, segmented emails, you show your customer that you are aware of their interests which can help with conversions.

-Real World Example Of A Lead Nurturing Sequence
+Real World Examples: Create an Email Lead Magnet Nurturing Sequence

 Danavir Sarria, founder of CopyMonk. provides us with the 3-phase nurturing funnel they use to scale ecommerce brands.